 One of my personal pet peeves when shopping a garage sale?
 When the home owner is all up in my business.

 LET THEM SHOP!
+If there is just one of these garage sale tips you implement, make it this one.
 Make yourself visible and they will come to you if they have questions.
 Being pushy makes me want to leave a garage sale, not buy more.

 38. Keep Things Off the Ground